Reducing Injuries with THE RIGHT SOLUTIONS

 Carbon monoxide poisoning

 The nature of carbon monoxide poisoning requires proactive safety measures – waiting until after the poisoning has occurred is too late.
-Installing a carbon monoxide alarm on each level of a home and outside every sleeping area is key to protecting lives and making homes safer.
 Without a carbon monoxide alarm, families are unable to detect the presence of this poisonous gas, in any concentration.
 Symptoms of exposure, such as headaches and nausea, are often mistaken for the flu and either ignored or misdiagnosed.
 That is why carbon monoxide is referred to as “the silent killer.”
 It cannot be detected by people because it is colourless, odourless and tasteless.

-Four jurisdictions in Canada now require carbon monoxide detectors in all residences.
+Did you know that four jurisdictions in Canada now require carbon monoxide detectors in residences?
 Ontario, Manitoba, Quebec and the Yukon all have carbon monoxide legislation.

 Investment in poison prevention strategies is cost-effective: $1 spent on poison prevention saves $7 in health care costs.
 Most carbon monoxide alarms cost less than $35: about two cents a day over the suggested lifespan of a CO alarm.